 Robin Hood is one of the most recognizable characters in popular culture.
-He has been the hero of countless books, comics, plays and of course motion pictures.
-Everyone has read or seen tales of the adventures of the outlaw and his band of ‘Merry Men.’
+He has been the hero of countless books, comics, plays, and of course, motion pictures.
+Everyone has read or seen tales of the outlaw's adventures and his band of ‘Merry Men.’
 He has become a by-word for a popular hero who takes from the rich and gives to the poor.

 The story of Robin Hood is so well known.
-The story was set in 13th century England, and Robin Hood was the alias of Robin of Locksley an Earl.
-He was a follower of King Richard I (the Lionheart) who when he went on Crusade had his throne usurped by his brother John.
-Robin is forced to become an outlaw by the evil King John who was a cruel tyrant.
-The Sheriff of Nottingham, the agent of the King, attempts to capture and kill the brave Robin.
+The story was set in 13th century England, and Robin Hood was the alias of Robin of Locksley and an Earl.
+He was a follower of King Richard I (the Lionheart), who had his throne usurped by his brother John when he went on Crusade.
+Robin is forced to become an outlaw by the evil King John, who was a cruel tyrant.
+The Sheriff of Nottingham, the King's agent, attempts to capture and kill the brave Robin.

-However, he defies him and in a series of adventures he escapes the clutches of the Sheriff and his henchmen.
-Robin assembles a number of colorful outlaws such as Will Scarlett, Little John, and Friar Tuck.
+However, he defies him, and in a series of adventures, he escapes the clutches of the Sheriff and his henchmen.
+Robin assembles several colorful outlaws such as Will Scarlett, Little John, and Friar Tuck.
 The hero is concerned for the welfare of the poor, and he is opposed to the corrupt aristocracy and clergy.
 He is a great archer and is a thorough gentleman.
 The outlaw is typically shown to be in love with the beautiful Maid Marian.

-At the end of the tales of Robin Hood, he manages to outwit the Sheriff of Nottingham and helps the rightful king Richard the Lionheart reclaim the throne of England.
+At the end of the tales of Robin Hood, he manages to outwit the Sheriff of Nottingham and helps the rightful king, Richard the Lionheart, reclaim the throne of England.
 This monarch pardons Robin and even marries him to Maid Marion.
-However, this is the modern version of the tale of the outlaw, and there have been many earlier versions of the adventures of the outlaw and these are often very different from the one that we all know so well..
+However, this is the modern version of the outlaw's tale, and there have been many earlier versions of the outlaw adventures, and these are often very different from the one that we all know so well.

-The name Robin Hood or similar names seems to have been as terms to describe outlaws, who were engaged in crimes such as poaching, which was a capital crime in England.
+Robin Hood or similar names seem to have been as terms to describe outlaws who were engaged in crimes such as poaching, a capital crime in England.
 There are many references to Robe Hood or Robehod, who were bandits and outlaws.
-It appears that it was part of the oral tradition and many tales of him were told in the Shires of England in the Middle Ages.
+It appears that it was part of the oral tradition, and many tales of him were told in the Shires of England in the Middle Ages.

 The first literary reference to the outlaw was in the classic Medieval epic poem Piers Ploughman, written in the mid-to-late 14th century.
 The first stories of Robin Hood were narrated in some ballads that date from the 15th century.
-In some, he is a great hero, but in others, he is involved in comic adventures.
-Unlike the modern version in these ballads, the outlaw is a member of the Yeoman class, who were mainly small landowners.
+He is a great hero, but in others, he is involved in comic adventures.
+Unlike the modern version in these ballads, the outlaw is a member of the Yeoman class, mainly small landowners.

 By the end of the 16th century, the development of printing made Robin known to a wider audience.
 During the 18th century, the standard version of Robin coalesced because of the English writer Ritson.
-He compiled an anthology of medieval ballads on the life and adventures of the outlaw and his fellow bandits.
+He compiled an anthology of medieval ballads on the outlaw's life and adventures and his fellow bandits.

 It was only in the 19th century that the present version of Robin Hood was fully developed, and this was mainly thanks to the depiction of the character in the novel ‘Ivanhoe’ by Sir Walter Scott.
 Scott's book was based on the compilation of stories by Ritson.
-This version was then popularized by the authors of children’s books.
+The authors of children’s books then popularized this version.
 These sanitized versions of the medieval folktales were popular on the stage, and later Hollywood made motion pictures based on them.

-In the modern version of Robin Hood centers around Robin of Locksley, the Earl of Huntingdon.
-Robin went on Crusade with the great heroic king Richard the Lionheart.
+The modern version of Robin Hood centers around Robin of Locksley, the Earl of Huntingdon.
+Robin went on a Crusade with the great heroic King Richard the Lionheart.
 However, he returned to England only to find King John had seized the throne of his brother Richard the lawful monarch.

 Robin of Locksley is a historical figure who was the Earl of Huntington.
-Robin Locksley's grave is often referred to locally as the grave of the Robin Hood.
-But there are some problems with this theory, Locksley was from Yorkshire and not in Nottinghamshire, the setting of the legend of Robin.
+Robin Locksley's grave is often referred to locally as the grave of Robin Hood.
+But there are some problems with this theory.
+Locksley was from Yorkshire and not in Nottinghamshire, the setting of Robin's legend.
 Additionally, there is entirely no evidence that the Earl was an outlaw or bandit.
 Moreover, it is highly unlikely that an aristocratic figure such as Locksley would ever have used a bow and arrow.
-The bow was a weapon that was used primarily by soldiers who yeomen, not the nobility.
+The bow was a weapon that was used primarily by soldiers who were yeomen, not nobiles.
 Furthermore, in the earliest ballads, the hero is referred to as a commoner and most definitely not a noble, like the Earl of Huntingdon.

 There was an outlaw called Robin Hood who had been outlawed in Yorkshire and not in Nottingham.
 He was known as Robin Hood of York.
 There are many references to him in local court records.
 However, this figure was not a great archer, and he did not steal from the rich and gave it to the poor.
 In reality, this Robin was outlawed because he owed money to the Church.